Matteo Lepore: Political career

-Lepore became a member of the Democrats of the Left (DS) in 1999, and in 2007, he was among the founders of the Democratic Party (PD).
+Lepore became a member of the Democrats of the Left (DS) in 1999.
+In 2007, he was among the founders of the Democratic Party (PD).

 Following the 2011 municipal election with the victory of Virginio Merola, Lepore was appointed municipal councilor for Institutional Affairs, Demographic Services, International Relations, Communication, Urban Marketing, Innovation and Work.
-Elected town councilor also in the 2016 election, he was then appointed councilor for Culture, Tourism, Heritage, Sport and Civic Imagination, becoming one of the closest advisor of Merola and widely considered his most probable successor as mayor.
+He was elected as a town councilor in the 2016 election, and was then appointed councilor for Culture, Tourism, Heritage, Sport and Civic Imagination.
+He became one of the closest advisor of Merola and widely considered his most probable successor as mayor.

 Mayor of Bologna

 In 2021, Lepore announced his intention to run as mayor of Bologna in the upcoming election.
 In June 2021, Lepore took part in the primary election of the center-left coalition to choose the candidate for mayor of Bologna, and defeated Isabella Conti, mayor of San Lazzaro di Savena, with 59.6% of votes against 40.6%.
 In the October 2021 municipal election, Lepore was elected mayor in the first round with 61.9% of votes, defeating the centre-right candidate Fabio Battistini with 29.6%, and becoming the most voted mayor of Bologna since the introduction of the direct elections in 1995.